ayush51/tutorial/tutorial.md

 <a name="window_size"></a>
 #### Window Size options

 The window is normally set to the person with the smallest screen, as this allows for a smooth transition into the Surfly session.
+If you see blank edges at the side of your screen, it is only because your screen is larger than the person you are co-browsing with.
 You can, however, decide to set a maximum or minimum size for the window.
-Alternatively you may decide to remove it.
+Alternatively you may decide to remove the set to smallest screen functionality.

 <a name="drawing_mode"></a>
 #### Options for the drawing mode